arogan178/aac-converter/README.md

 - Make sure `convert.sh` is executable before running: `chmod +x convert.sh`.
 - The script depends on `ffmpeg` / `ffprobe` being installed and available in PATH.
+- The GUI requires Python 3 with tkinter (usually included with Python installations).
+- If a video file has multiple audio tracks, all tracks will be preserved without transcoding.